 As your little baby grows up, she will come to find her once beloved toys a bit of a bore.
-Babywise mentions rotating toys and keeping them age appropriate, but many moms still find themselves handing their 9 month old toys she played with as a 4 month old and wondering why she seems so discontented.
+Babywise mentions rotating toys and keeping them age-appropriate, but many moms still find themselves handing their 9 month old toys she played with as a 4 month old and wondering why she seems so discontent.

 It doesn’t have to be a lot.
 You know how you get a couple of new shirts and/or pants and suddenly your wardrobe has a whole new life to it?
 Get your child a couple of new toys and spruce up the toy collection.

 You can also add a lot of ordinary house objects at this age.
-Measuring spoons or cups, your mixing bowls.
+Measuring spoons or cups, pots, pans, and your mixing bowls make great toys.
 A pot with a spoon.
 Your old cell phone.
 Look around.
 Your child is fascinated with new items.
 Kaitlyn spent about 45 minutes straight one day playing with my measuring tape.
 I was surprised at her fascination.